jeremybarbet/react-native-modalize/README.md

 ## Features

-- ScrollView behavior by default
+- Scrollable behavior by default
-- Snapping for two opening state
+- Snapping states
 - In and out animations
-- Swiping to dismiss
+- Swiping events
-- Open and close public function
+- Open and close exposed methods
 - Listeners (onOpen/onOpened/onClose/onClosed)
 - Use native driver by default
 - Take care of keyboard if you have inputs